 Redis Strengthens India Leadership with Appointment of Abhoy Kumar Sarkar as Country Manager & Managing Director

-Bangalore, India, February 23, 2026 — Redis, the world’s fastest real-time data platform, today announced the appointment of Abhoy Kumar Sarkar as Country Manager & Managing Director for India.
+Bangalore, India: Redis, the world’s fastest real-time data platform, today announced the appointment of Abhoy Kumar Sarkar as Country Manager & Managing Director for India.
 Abhoy will lead Redis’ growth in one of its most strategic markets, overseeing go-to-market execution, customer expansion, and partner development across the region.

 Abhoy joins the company at a tipping point for the industry as demand for real-time data infrastructure accelerates across India, driven by mobile-first applications, cloud modernization, and enterprises moving AI initiatives from experimentation into production.
 In this role, he will be responsible for scaling the company’s presence in India and helping customers build fast, intelligent, and latency-sensitive applications powered by Redis’ real-time data and AI capabilities.